 - at 10 years after diagnosis, hairy cell leukaemia came back in about 42 out of every 100 people (42%)

-- at 15 years after diagnosis hairy cell leukaemia can back in about 48 out of every 100 people (47 to 48%)
+- at 15 years after diagnosis hairy cell leukaemia came back in about 48 out of every 100 people (47 to 48%)

 If your leukaemia comes back after treatment your doctor will either give you the same treatment as you had before, or a different treatment.
 The choice depends on how long your remission was.
 If you had a long remission, it is worth trying the same treatment again.
 If the remission was shorter, your specialist is more likely to want to try a different treatment.

 Long-term follow-up of 233 patients with hairy cell leukaemia, treated initially with pentostatin or cladribine, at a median of 16 years from diagnosis